- 8 cups Organic Chicken Stock (unsalted)

 - Next, in your stock pot heat the olive oil and sauteed your onion, garlic and ginger for 2 minutes till fragrant.

-- Now, add in your shredded chicken, water and chicken stock along with all your vegetables.
+- Now, add in your shredded chicken, chicken stock along with all your vegetables.

 - Add in all the spices and simmer on medium – low for 20 minutes.